MystenLabs/sui-dev-newsletter/bin/sui-dev-newsletter-01.md

 ### Releases

-Only one release is scheduled for the rest of 2023.
+Only one release, v1.15.0, is scheduled for the rest of 2023.
 Check out the [release schedule](https://sui.io/networkinfo) and the [latest releases](https://github.com/MystenLabs/sui/releases).

 **Feature your project in the newsletter**
 If you would like to share your project in this newsletter with the Sui community, send us an email at dev-newsletter@sui.io.